Updated: May 23, 2023

 One of Stewart's interview tips is to draw on experiences you had during school and extracurricular activities when you're answering questions.
 However, if you're able to use a workplace example, perhaps from an internship or summer job, that could make for a stronger answer.

-Both Stewart and Judith Panagakos, one of the career coaches at Early Stage Careers, recommend using the STAR technique to answer behavioral questions.
-STAR stands for situation, task, action and results, and here's how it works:
+Both Stewart and Judith Panagakos, a master career coach and mentor, recommend using the STAR technique to answer behavioral questions.
+STAR stands for situation, task, action, and results, and here's how it works:

 One of Panagakos's interviewing tips is to highlight your unique contributions during your STAR stories.
 For example, if you use a group project as the situation, make sure you focus on your role in the group and how you directly impacted the result.